catinahat85/BITC-University/README.md

   <img src="https://cdn.aws.training/release/25c0332fe6174f4593d528750d838102/static/media/logo-color-dark.e2c9fdd2.svg" height="40" alt="AWS" style="margin: 10px;">
 </p>

+## The ACE Credit Advantage: Why These Courses?

+Every course and exam listed in BITC University was selected for one specific reason: they carry an active **ACE (American Council on Education) Credit Recommendation**.

+### What is ACE?
+The American Council on Education is the primary body that evaluates non-traditional learning—like industry certifications and corporate training—to determine if it meets the rigor of a college-level course. **Newlane University**, like many accredited institutions, utilizes ACE recommendations to validate transfer credits.

+### Why This Matters for You
+* **Guaranteed Standard:** You aren't just "taking a course."
+You are completing a curriculum that has been audited by academic experts to ensure it is equivalent to a course taught at a major state university.
+* **Universal Language:** ACE recommendations provide a standardized "transcript" (usually via Credly) that registrars understand.
+This removes the guesswork from the transfer process.
+* **Pre-Evaluated Major Credits:** By choosing ACE-recommended certifications from **Google, IBM, Cisco, and Microsoft**, you are bringing "Major" credits to Newlane that have already been vetted for academic depth.

+### The "Shield" is Backed by Rigor
+When an employer sees your **Google Cybersecurity** or **IBM Full Stack** certificate, they see professional skills.
+When **Newlane** sees them, they see **ACE-validated college credit**.
+This dual-value is the core of the BITC University model.

+> **Warning:** ACE recommendations have expiration dates.
+The BITC University community monitors these (see [CONTRIBUTING.md](CONTRIBUTING.md)), but always verify a course's current status on the [ACE National Guide](https://www.acenet.edu/National-Guide/Pages/default.aspx) before starting.

 **Built for the "Shield Strategy":**
 * **Massive Transfer Capacity:** You can transfer up to **75% of your degree** from previous schools or ACE-recommended exams (like the ones in this repo).
 * **Zero Hurdles:** There are no admissions hurdles or fixed schedules.
 You start immediately.